Dvation/terraform-beginner-bootcamp-2023/journal/week1.md

 https://developer.hashicorp.com/terraform/cli/commands/refresh
 - this also updates **outputs**
 - primarily used to detect **drift**
 - makes no changes to infrastructure

+> [!WARNING]
-> [!warning] Deprecation Warning
+> Deprecation Warning
 > `terraform refresh` is deprecated starting with Terraform v0.15 and has been rolled into the `terraform plan` command, however the `refresh` command is still available.